CommE2E/comm/docs/dev_services.md

 ### Configuration changes in the sandbox

 In your sandbox, services will connect to a local cloud stack, ignoring the `~/.aws` connection settings.
 The `-test` suffix is applied for all DynamoDB table names in this mode.
-Tunnelbroker will use the `services/tunnelbroker/tunnelbroker-dev.ini` configuration file and connect to a local instance of the RabbitMQ server.

 The log level in this mode is increased from ERROR to INFO.